 Latest News.

-There are Sunday services at Matlock Moor each week at 10.30am (unless there is a joint or Circuit service elsewhere).
-See ‘What’s On’ for more details.
+There are Sunday services at Matlock Moor each week at 10.30am (unless there is a special event, joint service or a Circuit service elsewhere).
+See the board outside or ‘What’s On’ for more details.

 You are very welcome at any event.